 The Netherlands, Belgium, and Germany also set record levels of heat.
 These record setting moments killed an estimate of over 850 people- many of whom were elderly, sick, or otherwise vulnerable.

 It wasn’t just Europe that experienced unprecedented heat.
 The entire Northern Hemisphere’s summer of 2019 was its hottest ever, according to NOAA.
 July 2019 was the hottest month on the planet ever.
 Africa, only a year prior, recorded its hottest temperature ever in Algeria.

 These global trends require global level action.
 Bringing down carbon emissions is key to reducing atmospheric temperatures across continents.
-There are local actions that can help cope, however.
+There are local sustainability goals and actions that can help cope, however.
 Planting trees in neighborhoods helps bring down temperatures.
 Urgently planting trees near where people live, particularly poor or vulnerable populations, has high life-saving potential.

 2020 will inevitably be an important year in determining our planet’s future.
 However, there are things that we can do immediately to help with these sustainability goals.
 Tree planting can help with almost every goal on this list.
 To plant some trees that help protect people and our planet, just follow this link.